lowlighter/metrics/README.md

     ⚠️ This plugin requires a personal token with repo scope.

-The repositories *traffic* plugin displays the number of pages views across your repositories.
+The repositories *traffic* plugin displays the number of page views across your repositories.

 ![Traffic plugin](https://github.com/lowlighter/lowlighter/blob/master/metrics.plugin.traffic.svg)